ShalevY0Y0/Minesweeper/README.md

 # The Well Known Minesweeper Game ( With Vanilla JS) !
-Game!

 A tiny Minesweeper built with **HTML + CSS + JavaScript** to practice state management, DOM updates, recursion (flood-fill), and `localStorage`.